md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 The next chapter introduces the concept of a Bangla Policy Foundation Model and explores how Bangla-language AI technologies may contribute to policy intelligence and public sector innovation in Bangladesh [37,46,48,49,80].

-## Chapter 8: Bangla Policy Foundation Model (BPFM)
+# Chapter 8: Bangla Policy Foundation Model (BPFM)

-### Introduction
+## Introduction

-Recent advances in Artificial Intelligence have demonstrated the transformative potential of large-scale foundation models capable of understanding, generating, and analyzing human language.
-These models have become increasingly important in areas such as information retrieval, document analysis, knowledge management, decision support, and public service delivery.
+Recent advances in Artificial Intelligence have demonstrated the transformative potential of large-scale foundation models capable of understanding, generating, and analyzing human language [37,39,41,42,43,44].
+These models have become increasingly important in areas such as information retrieval, document analysis, knowledge management, decision support, and public service delivery [10,17,21,24].

-However, many existing foundation models are primarily optimized for high-resource languages and may not adequately address the linguistic, cultural, and policy-specific requirements of Bangladesh.
-This creates an opportunity to explore the development of a Bangla Policy Foundation Model (BPFM), a specialized AI framework designed to support policy intelligence, governance research, and public sector innovation in the Bangla language.
+However, many existing foundation models are primarily optimized for high-resource languages and may not adequately address the linguistic, cultural, and policy-specific requirements of Bangladesh [41,45,46,48,49].
+This creates an opportunity to explore the development of a Bangla Policy Foundation Model (BPFM), a specialized AI framework designed to support policy intelligence, governance research, and public sector innovation in the Bangla language [24,30,35,80].

 The concept proposed in this chapter is intended as a long-term research direction rather than a fully developed implementation plan.

-### What is a Foundation Model?
+## What is a Foundation Model?

-A foundation model is a large-scale AI model trained on diverse datasets that can perform multiple tasks through adaptation and fine-tuning.
+A foundation model is a large-scale AI model trained on diverse datasets that can perform multiple tasks through adaptation and fine-tuning [41].

-Examples of foundation model capabilities include:
+Examples of foundation model capabilities include [39,42,43,44]:

 * Question answering
 * Text summarization